 The late Carrie Fisher, Mark Hamill, Anthony Daniels, and – in his first Star Wars movie since Star Wars: Return of the Jedi – Billy Dee Williams are all making their presence felt in what should be an intriguing clash of old and new.

 The Star Wars 9 cast also features some new faces who are coming along for a trip into hyperspace.
 On the ‘absolutely confirmed’ list, we’ve got Richard E. Grant, Keri Russell, and Naomi Ackie.
-Alongside that, we’ve got a few of those pesky rumours and almost-concrete confirmations for the likes of ex-Doctor Who star Matt Smith and Dominic Monaghan of Lord of the Rings and Lost fame.
+Alongside that, we’ve got a few of those pesky rumours and almost-concrete confirmations for the likes of Dominic Monaghan of Lord of the Rings and Lost fame.

 Carrie Fisher’s untimely death in late 2016 obviously changed the shape of Star Wars 9.
 The late actress will appear using “previously unreleased footage” from The Force Awakens rather than the CG technology that brought back a young Leia at the end of Rogue One.
 In a statement on the official Star Wars site, J.J.
 Abrams said: “We desperately loved Carrie Fisher.
 Finding a truly satisfying conclusion to the Skywalker saga without her eluded us.
 We were never going to recast, or use a CG character.
 With the support and blessing from her daughter, Billie [Lourd], we have found a way to honor Carrie’s legacy and role as Leia in Episode 9 by using unseen footage we shot together in Episode 7.”